Cure Beta-mannosidosis

 Ground Breaking Research

 At The Lost Enzyme Project, we are revolutionizing the approach to Beta-Mannosidosis, an ultra-rare genetic disorder.
-Partnering with leading researchers at the Kimonis Lab and JCR Pharmaceuticals, our focus is on developing a life-saving enzyme replacement therapy.
+In collaboration with with leading researchers at the Kimonis Lab our focus is on developing a life-saving enzyme replacement therapy.
 We aim to deliver treatment that crosses the blood-brain barrier, targeting the brain and body effectively.